cutlerCLI/cutler/README.md

 ```

 After `cutler` updates the defaults, it will also:
-- Execute any external commands defined in the `[external]` section.
+1. Execute any external commands defined in the `[external]` section.
-- Restart necessary system services on your Mac so that the new settings take effect.
+2. Restart necessary system services on your Mac so that the new settings take effect.
+3. Create a snapshot file named `.cutler_snapshot` in your home directory.
+This file records your configuration state and helps with reverting later on.

 To verify current settings against your configuration, run: